Image-Zend-Blog-What-Is-PHP-Server

 What Is a PHP Server?

-Some PHP application servers are as basic as that.
+Some PHP servers are extremely basic.
 Others provide additional functionality such as clustering services, debuggers, and automated tools for application monitoring and web-server configuration, which can save a lot of time and reduce the need for numerous third-party or open source technologies.

 If you're wondering what PHP is, get a quick overview in this blog.